There are four practical steps that each company looking to embed Agile within their organisation should follow.

 Teams often implement a set of practices superficially and will fail to achieve any real business benefit by not focusing on value creation.
 To avoid this companies must be conscious in deploying each Agile practice well.
 By doing this a foundation will be set upon which new Agile practices can be layered on top.

 Embedding Agile in organisations is a difficult task but you can make the process easier by following my tips.

 Start small to guarantee early, quantifiable successes that are visible to key stakeholders.
 Ensure that your business leaders are invested in adopting Agile so that the rest follow.

 Avoid using the term ‘Agile’ and focus instead on desired outcomes to stay on track and avoid abuse of the word.

 Foster ‘Agile Mindfulness’ and consider carefully which Agile practices to employ from day one and, crucially, those to embed once a solid foundation has been set.

 Interested in learning more about how to successfully embed Agile into your business?
-Call Intechnica on 03309 950 040 to speak with us about our Agile services today.
+Get in touch to book a free consultation with our experts and discover our Delivery Enablement Services.